anwu0203/anwu0203.github.io/README.md

 ### Farming Robotics Challenge (_February 2023 – June 2023_)

-**Overview:** I participated in this robotics challenge held by Farm_ng geared toward smaller
+**Overview:** I participated in this robotics challenge held by Farm_ng geared toward smart farms.
+The goal was to innovate upon and modify the Amiga farming robot given by Farm_ng to aid smaller farmers.
+My team decided to create a multipurpose data mule package that can travel to on-field sensors and both collect their data and charge each sensor.

+In order to charge each sensor, we utilized Li-Fi laser charging technology which requires the robot to align an on-board charging laser with the receptors on the sensors.
+I designed and implemented a computer vision-based alignment system in Python for an on-board Raspberry Pi, allowing the Amiga to recognize predesignated AprilTags sensor and precisely position itself with the receptor.
+Next, we retrieved data from the sensors via Bluetooth connection between the on-board Raspberry Pi and on-field Raspberry Pi sensors, sending the data to the Amiga's central computer using Ethernet.
+On the central computer, I created a GUI using Python and Kivy to organize and graph the retrieved data as well as a separate application for displaying video and statistical information on the computer vision alignment system.
+Finally, we implemented a human and object detector using the frontal camera for safety purposes.

 ![Detector Bot Stats](/assets/img/detector_stats.png)

-**Improvements:**
+**Improvements:** Although the alignment system works with good precision, I believe that implementing a mechanical linear motion system on the Amiga for the laser can greatly improve precision and energy efficiency.

-**Technical Skills:**
+**Technical Skills:** Building computer vision models, GUI development, data processing, robotics

-**Tools:**
+**Tools:** Python, Kivy, Raspberry Pi, AprilTag, Li-Fi, Bluetooth, Ethernet

 **Team:** Jesus Oviedo, Alejandro Rojas Rodriguez

-- Collaborated in a robotics team competition focused on agricultural automation of the Amiga robot provided by Farm_ng
-- Designed and engineered a multipurpose data mule package on the Amiga utilizing Raspberry Pis which efficiently travels and collects farming data, such as temperature and humidity, from onfield Raspberry Pis sensors via Bluetooth
-- Implemented a computer vision-based alignment system in Python and attached a Li-Fi laser-based charging system to the Amiga in order to precisely position the laser and charge in-field sensor batteries
-- Managed and developed front-end applications utilizing Python and Kivy to organize and graph onboard data as well as display video and information on the computer vision alignment system

 ___